What Is Binge Drinking?

 What Are the Causes?

 There is little-known evidence as to what directly causes a binge drinker to surface.
-It could be the result in many things, mostly dependant on the drinker’s age—particularly between the ages of 18 and 34.
+It could be the result of many things, mostly dependant on the drinker’s age—particularly between the ages of 18 and 34.
 Although binge drinking is closer associated with young adults, it’s been found that most alcohol use externalizes through underage drinking, which leads to some of the more common causes of abuse such as peer pressure, socializing, curiosity, or the assertion of dominance.

 Most mature, legal drinkers are not going to feel the need to behave as their younger counterparts.
 However, this does not mean that they do not fall into the binge drinking bracket.